Madison Fitzpatrick

 Madison Fitzpatrick (born 14 December 1996) is an Australian field hockey player.

-Fitzpatrick was born in Cabarita Beach, New South Wales, and made her senior international debut in a test series against Korea in September 2015.
+Fitzpatrick was born in Wollongong, and made her senior international debut in a test series against Korea in September 2015.

 Fitzpatrick was part of the Australian women's junior national team 'The Jillaroos' that won bronze at the 2016 Hockey Junior World Cup in Chile, as well as the Jillaroos team at the 2013 Hockey Junior World Cup.

 Fitzpatrick qualified for the Tokyo 2020 Olympics.
 She was part of the Hockeyroos Olympics squad.
-The Hockeyroos lost 1-0 to India in the quarterfinals and therefore were not in medal contention.
+The Hockeyroos lost 1–0 to India in the quarterfinals and therefore were not in medal contention.

 Personal life

 Madison Fitzpatrick comes from a hockey family, with each member of her family having played at a representative level.
 Her father Scott and sister Savannah both having represented Australia, while her mother, Margie and siblings Callum and Kendra all having represented at state levels.

 At the 2016 Hockey Junior World Cup, Madison and Savannah played together in the Jillaroos team that won bronze.